JustJames7/capstone_template/README.md

 - Leveraging historical carbon and forest data, the model can be used to make predictions for countries or potentially areas with higher granularity like subnational regions or cities as the models focus on dense forests where the forested areas are represented by country forest data

 ### Results
-Net Carbon Emissions Model Performance: 83.81%
+Net Carbon Emissions Model Performance: 83.81% <br>
 Tree Density Gain Model Performance: 97.82%

 ### Future Work